vanmars/cms_portfolio/README.md

 - To Run Tests: While in the root directory of this project, run `rspec` in your command line.
 - To Run the App in Browser: While in the root directory of the project, run `rails s` in the terminal.
 This will start a server, which you can access by entering `localhost:3000` in your browser.

+5. To Set a New Admin User
+- Run `rails c` in terminal to open up Rails console.
+- Run `User.all` to see all users in database.
+- Find the correct one and save in variable.
+(Ex. `user = User.all.first`)
+- Set user variable's admin value to true.
+(Ex. `user.admin = true`)
+- Save user (Ex. `user.save`)
+- Leave the conosle by running `exit`.

 ## Known Bugs

 * Figure out why registration form does not add first and last name to database (probably because default is set to "")
 * Some bootstrap styling (display-4) not working; not sure why?

+## Items to Improve

+* Complete all stretch specifications
+* Add username or email to navbar, once user logs in
+* Improve overall styling
+* Refactor
+* Add integration tests

 ## Support and Contact Details